 cd ~/klipper/ make menuconfig

-It is necessary to determine the serial port connected to the micro-controller.
-For micro-controllers that connect via USB, run the following:
+Otherwise, the following steps are often used to "flash" the printer control board.
+First, it is necessary to determine the serial port connected to the micro-controller.
+Run the following:

 It should report something similar to the following: